jheled/royalur/doc/solve.rst

 the dependency is circular: eventually the win probability of the position depends on itself.

 This is not a problem in itself.
-As we just saw, every position "depends" upon itself, and yet it can have a well defined probability.
-The problem is in figuring out the millions of equations
-involved: it is insanely difficult, and even if you do, solving them is even more so.
+As we just saw, every position "depends" upon itself, and yet it has a well defined probability.
+The problem is in figuring out the millions of equations involved: it is insanely difficult, and even if you do, solving them is doubly insane.
 Luckily there is an alternative.
 Take for example the two equations for position (b).
-The define :math:`p_x,p_o` in terms of functions of itself, i.e. :math:`p_x,p_o = f(p_x,p_o)`.
+They define :math:`p_x,p_o` in terms of functions of itself, i.e. :math:`p_x,p_o = f(p_x,p_o)`.
 Assume we have no idea and arbitrarily start with :math:`p_x,p_o = ({^1/_2},{^1/_2})`, then apply :math:`f` to get a new "estimate",